vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/layout-apps/vtex-condition-layout-v1-doc.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-:warning: ***Condition Layout app v1 has been deprecated in favor of Condition Layout app v2**.
+> ⚠️ ***Condition Layout app v1 has been deprecated in favor of Condition Layout app v2**.
 Although support for the former version is still granted, we strongly recommend you to access the [Migration Guide](https://github.com/vtex-apps/condition-layout/tree/master/docs/MIGRATION-GUIDE.md) and update your store theme with the app's newest version in order to keep up with the components' evolution.*

 As the name implies, the Condition Layout app allows a block to be rendered if certain conditions are met.